CodewithMinh/Superstore-Retail-Analytics/README.md

 <img width="1908" height="997" alt="image" src="https://github.com/user-attachments/assets/d6b18e64-1f61-4444-9343-7db36dd3a780" />

+Cleaning and exploring retail sales data with Python, analyzing revenue, profitability, customer and product performance using SQL, and building an interactive Power BI dashboard.

 ## 1. Project Overview

 This project analyzes the Superstore retail dataset to understand business performance across different years, regions, customer segments, product categories, and shipping methods.

 The project follows an end-to-end data analytics workflow, from raw data cleaning and exploratory data analysis to SQL-based business analysis and interactive Power BI dashboard development.

 ## 2. Business Problem

 A global retail business needs to understand what drives revenue and profitability across its products, customers, regions, and operations.

 The analysis aims to answer key business questions such as:

 * How do revenue and profit change over time?